seerasasikumar/Netflix-Data-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes the Netflix Movies and TV Shows dataset to uncover trends in content distribution, ratings, genres, countries, directors, and release years.
-Using Excel, SQL, Python, and Power BI, the project transforms raw data into meaningful business insights and interactive dashboards.
+Using Excel, Python, and Power BI, the project transforms raw data into meaningful business insights and interactive dashboards.

 ---